zgibberish/discord-emoji-scraper/README.md

 I took inspiration from [Tiemen's Discord Emoji Downloader](https://github.com/ThaTiemsz/Discord-Emoji-Downloader).

 ## Running
-- Edit `emoji_scraper.py` and add your Discord token there (Invalid tokens usually cause error code 401).
+- Make a file named token.txt (if it has not already existed) and write your Discord token in it (invalid tokens usually cause error code 401 so check your token.txt file if you have issues downloading).
 - You can also change your output directory in the scripts.
 - Run `python emoji_scraper.py {arg1}` where `{arg1}` can either be:
   - A server ID: the script will call Discord's API to request that server's info, emojis and stickers using your authentication token.